Light-matter correlations in Quantum Floquet engineering of cavity quantum materials: MEAN-FIELD HAMILTONIAN

 Note that both $\tilde{t}^{\prime}$ and $\tilde{t}$ inherit the dynamical localization prefactors that ensures the suppression of the hopping at large coupling strength, while the dependence on the Laguerre polynomial $L_s(\eta^{(\prime)2})$ gives an oscillatory dependence with $\eta^\prime$.
 Here we have assumed that the cavity is prepared with a fixed number of photons, $\rho_{\text{MF,phot}} = \vert s\rangle \langle s\vert$.

 Fig. \ref{fig:spectrums_MF} shows the MF fermionic energy spectrum compared with the exact truncated Hamiltonian.
-The former reproduces the topological phase transitions as a function of the coupling strength, which indicates that topology is controlled by the dressing of the fermionic degrees of freedom (first term in Eq. \eqref{eq:totalexactH}) and the ratio of the renormalized hoppings $\tilde{t}^{\prime} / \tilde{t} $.
+The former reproduces the topological phase transitions as a function of the coupling strength, which indicates that topology is controlled by the dressing of the fermionic degrees of freedom (first term in Eq. $(4)$ of the main text) and the ratio of the renormalized hoppings $\tilde{t}^{\prime} / \tilde{t} $.

-\textbf{Calculation of the topological invariant for the interacting system.} The fermionic Green's function (GF) can be used to characterize the topological properties of many-body system \cite{PhysRevB.83.085426, PhysRevB.86.205119, PhysRevB.84.125132, Shiozaki2018, Shapourian2017}.
-In particular, for one-dimensional systems displaying chiral symmetry, the topological invariant can be computed from \cite{PhysRevB.86.205119}

-where $\Sigma = \sigma_z$ represents chiral symmetry, with $\Sigma^2 = 1$.
-This expression is valid for both non-interacting and interacting systems, and in the former case, it can be reduced to the well-known expression of the topological invariant for one-dimensional \cite{Ryu10fold}. \\